Carnival of Basel: Sujet

 Most of the groups choose a Sujet (theme) for the Fasnacht.
 These Sujets are usually related to recent events and are highly satirical.
 These Sujets can be seen on lanterns during Morgenstreich and in the costumes worn by Clique members during the Cortège.
 Most Cliques also distribute Zeedel (flyers containing ironic verse).

-Confetti
+Räppli (Confetti)

+In the Basel German dialect, confetti are called Räppli.
 According to some local historians, the throwing of confetti is a typical tradition from Basel that later spread to the rest of the world.
 While there is no proof for this theory, the amount of confetti used during Basler Fasnacht is huge in comparison to other carnivals.

 Originally, sweets in the form of small sugar balls known as confetti (an Italian name, similar to the English confectionery) were given away or thrown at the crowd during the parade.
 After this practice was prohibited in the 19th century, small shards of paper were used as a replacement.
 Until it was banned in the second half of the 20th century, it was also common to use straw instead of confetti, although wheat chaff is still sometimes thrown in some of the outlying towns and regions.